Candyfair/newsletter-digest/README.md

 Automated pipeline to export, summarize and browse newsletters via a local LLM.

 Reads `.eml` files exported from Proton Mail, summarizes each newsletter in French using a local Ollama model, and generates a browsable dark-mode HTML page organized by theme and sender.
+A React web interface allows triggering the pipeline, monitoring progress in real time, and managing summaries.

 ---